Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Glycerol is one of the most widely used polyols that is used to stabilize proteins.
 It is used in protein refolding, crystallization, and formulation of biopharmaceuticals.
-Glycerol when added to the protein, it promotes protein compaction and reduces the protein flexibility.
+Glycerol when added to the protein, promotes protein compaction, and reduces protein flexibility.
 It also stabilizes the partially unfolded intermediates affecting both native and non-native protein aggregation.

-For the study of the effect of glycerol in protein stabilization and prevention of protein aggregation, researchers used hen egg white lysozyme (HEL) dissolved in glycerol/water mixture.
+For the study of the effect of glycerol in protein stabilization and prevention of protein aggregation, researchers used a hen egg-white lysozyme (HEL) dissolved in glycerol/water mixture.
 During the study, it is found that the preferential interaction coefficient (ΓXP) value for a protein in a cosolvents/water mixture greatly varies among the distinct protein conformations.

 Generally, the volume of the local domain of the protein increases with respect to the local domain of the protein in the crystal structure.
 Thus, an increment of the average volumes of solvent regions of the local domain of the protein after hydration is termed as preferential hydration of volume increments (ΔVr).
 In this case, researchers found that the volume increment (ΔVr) is predominately occupied by solvent.